Example usage

 Modules also have support for validator and reconfiguration functions.

-Custom validation can be done by specifiying a validate function.
+Custom validation can be done by specifying a validate function.
 Validate functions can raise errors that will be returned to the parent through gRPC.
 Validate functions return a sequence of strings representing the implicit dependencies of the resource.
-If there are none, return an empty sequence [].
+If there are none, return an empty sequence []

 # ADD `Sequence` FROM `typing`.